criteo/babar/README.md

 ## Babar-agent

-the **babar-agent** instuments the JVM to register and log the resources-usage metrics.
+the **babar-agent** instuments the JVM to register and log the resource usage metrics.
 It is a standard `java-agent` component (see the [instrumentation API doc](https://docs.oracle.com/javase/8/docs/api/java/lang/instrument/package-summary.html) for more information).

 ### instrumenting the JVM with the agent